ava-labs/avalanche-docs/docs/subnets/deploy-a-gnosis-safe-on-your-evm.md

 Safe transaction hash: 0x2837eb329c41078c97e2450eabf0b73caae94d08db06a5d9fe2084d33ef3f4cc
 ```

-As you can see, making a proposal generates a `Safe transaction hash` which we will use to complete this tutorial.
+As you can see, creating a proposal generates a `Safe transaction hash` which we will use to complete this tutorial.

 Next, we will sign and submit our Proposal's tx hash, `0x2837eb329c41078c97e2450eabf0b73caae94d08db06a5d9fe2084d33ef3f4cc`, with the tasks, `sign-proposal` and `submit-proposal`.